-Aversive Conditioning, popularly known as Aversion Therapy, is one that helps an individual to forgo a certain behaviour or habit, by making use of something undesirable or a punishment (repellant) to stop the inappropriate urge or behaviour.
+Aversive Conditioning, popularly known as Aversion Therapy, is one that helps an individual to forgo a certain behaviour or habit by making use of something undesirable or a punishment (repellant) to stop the inappropriate urge or behaviour.

 In classical conditioning, there are two types of unconditioned stimuli – Appetitive and Aversive.

-In appetitive conditioning, an unconditioned stimulus is an event regarded as enjoyable and the organism strives for it.
-Hence, the approach responses are automatically evoked, for example, eating, drinking, etc. which results in satisfaction or happiness.
+In appetitive conditioning, an unconditioned stimulus is an event regarded as enjoyable, and the organism strives for it.
+Hence, the approach responses are automatically evoked.
+For example, eating, drinking, etc., which results in satisfaction or happiness.

 Suppose a person is going through aversion therapy to quit alcoholism.
-So, in aversion therapy, the patient is given a drug which induces nauseatic feeling.
+So, in aversion therapy, the patient is given a drug which induces a nauseatic feeling.

 Use of Aversive Conditioning